-• Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+• Rape: The penetration, no matter how slight, of the sexual gratification, or sexual abuse, causes another, vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-• Fondling: The touching of the private body parts of another for the purposes of sexual gratification without consent of the victim, including instances where the victim is incapable of giving consent because of his/ her age or because of his/her temporary or permanent mental incapacity.

-• Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-• Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.
+- Fondling: The touching of the private body parts of another for the purposes of sexual gratification without consent of the victim, including instances where the victim is incapable of giving consent because of his/ her age or because of his/her temporary or permanent mental incapacity. - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.